The Theater at Virgin Hotels: Residencies

 For the new Joint, AEG Live intended to regularly book rock and roll residencies at the venue in addition to one-night performances.
-AEG announced on April 1, 2009 that Santana would open a two-year residency show at the new Joint called Supernatural Santana: A Trip Through the Hits.
+AEG announced on April 1, 2009, that Santana would open a two-year residency show at the new Joint called Supernatural Santana: A Trip Through the Hits.
 The band would play 36 shows a year.
 Santana began its residency in May 2009.
 DJ Tiësto began a year-long residency in 2011.

 In February 2012, Mötley Crüe did a two-week residency at the Joint named Mötley Crüe in Sin City.
 Each two-hour show included aerialists, dancers, pyrotechnics, and video displays.
 Frontman Vince Neil said, "It's Cirque meets rock.
 This is not a show where you just sit there and look at the stage.
 It's happening all around you."
 Later that year, Guns N' Roses did a residency show.

 Mötley Crüe returned for another residency show in 2013.
 Def Leppard also did a residency show in 2013, known as Viva!
 Hysteria.

 Guns N' Roses did another residency show beginning in May 2014.
 Kiss began a residency six months later.
 The Kiss residency was heavily promoted throughout the Hard Rock resort.

 Rascal Flatts did a nine-show residency in 2015, marking the venue's first country music residency.
 The band returned a year later for another nine-show run.

 Journey did a nine-show residency in 2015, and returned two years later.

+2016 played the Scorpions a five-night residency starting May 13 and ending May 21 as Part of their 50th anniversary Tour.

 In 2018, Nickelback played a five-night residency starting February 23 and ending March 5 as part of their "Feed the Machine" tour.